-Designed to assist counselors in the acquisition of skills necessary to conduct case conferences, report and utilize personal data, provide beneficial referrals and devise appropriate in-service personnel programs.
+Designed to assist conuselors in the acquisition of skills necessary to conduct case conferences, report and utilize personal data, provide beneficial referrals and devise appropriate in-service personnel programs.
 Primary emphasis given to developing skills requisite to functioning as a leader in client/personnel team approach.
 Ordinarily offered as a block with CED 627.

-- 646. Studies in Education (1-10).
-Pr., Department Approval.
 Independent study in an area within the field of Guidance and Counseling.
-Area to be selected in consultation with the professor who will supervise this study. - 650.
-Seminar in Guidance (5).
-Pr., permission of instructor.Provides an opportunity for advanced graduate students and professors to pursue cooperatively selected concepts and theoretical formulations. - 656.
-Research and Evaluation in Counseling and Guidance (5).
+Area to be selected in consultation with the professor who will supervise this study.

+650. Seminar in Guidance (5).
+Pr., permission of instructor.

+Provides an opportunity for advanced graduate students and professors to pursue cooperatively selected consepts and theoretical formulations.

+656. Research and Evaluation in Counseling and Guidance (5).
 Pr., AA standing.